-The heart of the ABFT strategy proposed for hypercubebased parallel algorithms in this work involves the VCube in two main ways.
-First, after a node crashes another faultfree node will cover the faulty node and execute its tasks.
+The heart of the proposed ABFT strategy for hypercube-based parallel algorithms in this work involves the VCube in two main ways.
+First, after a node crashes another fault-free node will cover the faulty node and execute its tasks.
 Second, nodes communicate among themselves according to the VCube topology.
-As mentioned before, when all nodes are fault-free the VCube is a hypercube, furthermore as nodes crash the topology reconfigures itself keeping multiple logarithmic properties.
+As mentioned before, when all nodes are fault-free the VCube is a hypercube.
+However, as nodes crash the topology reconfigures itself keeping multiple logarithmic properties.

 In order to describe how to make a parallel algorithm fault-tolerant with the proposed technique, we describe parallel sorting as a case study.
 Although parallel sorting algorithms have been proposed for more than five decades, they have become even more relevant in the context of big data, as sequential algorithms are not feasible to sort vast amounts of data.
-A fault-tolerant version of the Bitonic Sort parallel algorithm is specified, and its correctness and performance are also presented.
+Fault-tolerant versions of three parallel sorting algorithms are presented and compared: HyperQuickSort, QuickMerge and Bitonic Sort.